SleepingFox8/AM-CompTools/README.md

 ## How to use

 You can add this library to your repository as a git submodule by using the command ``git submodule add https://github.com/SleepingFox8/AM-CompTools``.
-This will import the latest version of this repository into your github rebository as a subdirectory.
+This will import the latest version of this repository into your github repository as a subdirectory.

 From there you can import these libraries to your own ``.lua`` scripts by importing them via: